A Superb Old Austral Islands Dance Paddle Austral Islands Polynesia 19th Century

 For all inquiries, please contact us.

-Superb Old New Guinea War Shield Simbai Area Bismarck Schrader Ranges Madang Province Papua New Guinea
+A Superb New Guinea War Shield Simbai Area Madang Province Papua New Guinea

-A Superb Old New Guinea War Shield from the Simbai Area in the Bismarck Schrader Ranges of Madang Province Papua New Guinea
+A Superb New Guinea War Shield Simbai Area Madang Province Papua New Guinea

 See my new EXHIBITIONS GALLERY showing the Museums and Art Galleries Exhibitions that I provided artworks for over the past 40 years.
 There is the link to the article about my artworks published in the prestigious Louvre Magazine in 1996